Macroscopic-ranged proximity effect in graphite: Results and discussion

-Pristine samples, however, showed no superconducting-like transitions, consistently with most reports on the literature to date \cite{Camargo2016, Sato2008, Kopelevich2000, Soule1958, Kempa2002}.
-Such observation requires that the transfer of charge from bulk graphite to the hypothesized superconducting regions must be forbidden under normal conditions.
-This can be justified by considering the superconducting islands in graphite as objects with reduced dimensions (as suggested from STM, magnetization and transport measurements in different types of pristine graphite \cite{Kopelevich2006, Antonowicz1974, Lebedev2014, Ballestar2015, Du2005}, as well as inferred from our measurements) that are embedded in a quasi-$2$D electron gas with low conductance.
+Pristine samples, however, showed no superconducting-like transitions, in agreement with most reports to date \cite{Camargo2016, Sato2008, Kopelevich2000, Soule1958, Kempa2002}.
+Such an observation requires that the transfer of charge from bulk graphite to the hypothesized superconducting regions must be forbidden under normal conditions.
+This can be justified self-consistently when considering the superconducting islands in graphite as objects with reduced dimensions that are embedded in a quasi-$2$D electron gas with low conductance.
+This hypothesis has been suggested on previous STM, magnetization and transport studies in different types of pristine graphite \cite{Kopelevich2006, Antonowicz1974, Lebedev2014, Ballestar2015, Du2005}, as well as inferred from our measurements.

-Indeed, considering the typical $4p$ sample resistance around $5$ m$\Omega$ (see Fig. \ref{fig_pristine}) and assuming a homogeneous current distribution across the sample volume, our devices showed a conductance per graphene layer of the order $\sigma_L \approx 4.6 \times 10^{-4}$ S $\approx 6 G_0$, $G_0=2e^2/h$.
-In this case, our system could be roughly described as an array of superconducting islands at $\text{T} \ll \text{T}_\text{c}$, embedded in a quasi-$2$D electron gas (2DEG) with local conductance close to the conductance quantum, similar to a graphene film decorated with superconductors near the charge neutrality point \cite{Han2014}.
-Under such conditions, the Coulomb blockade impeding the introduction of carriers into the superconducting islands is expected to decrease with the conductivity of the 2DEG, following $exp(-\pi^2 G_D/8)$, $G_D$ the conductance of the metallic matrix \cite{Feigelman2001, Feigelman2002}.
-Such enhanced Coulomb blockade at low conductances (approaching a few kilo Ohms) can lead to a weak charge quantization in the superconducting grains, forbidding charge transfer to the superconducting regions.
-This phenomenon effectively disables the superconducting channel in the material by fixing the number of cooper pairs in the system ($\Delta N = 0$), which results in large phase fluctuations destroying the macroscopic superconducting order \cite{Feigelman2001}.
+Indeed, considering the typical $4p$ sample resistivity around $\sigma \approx 5$~$\mu \Omega$.cm (see Fig. \ref{fig_pristine}) and assuming a homogeneous current distribution across the sample volume, our devices show a conductance per graphene layer of the order $\sigma_L = \sigma c_0/t \approx 4.6 \times 10^{-4}$ S $\approx 6 G_0$.
+In it, $c_0=0.335$~nm is the interplane distancing in graphite, $t\approx 0.2$~mm the sample thickness and $G_0=2e^2/h$.
+In this case, the system could be roughly described as an array of superconducting islands at $T \ll T_c$, embedded in a quasi-$2$D electron gas (2DEG) with local conductance close to the conductance quantum.
+This situation is similar to a graphene film decorated with superconductors, tuned near the charge neutrality point \cite{Han2014}.
+Under such circumstances, the Coulomb blockade impeding the introduction of carriers into the superconducting islands is expected to decrease with the conductivity of the 2DEG, following $exp(-\pi^2 G_D/8)$, $G_D$ the conductance of the metallic matrix \cite{Feigelman2001, Feigelman2002}.
+Such an enhanced Coulomb blockade at low conductances (approaching a few kilo Ohms) can lead to a weak charge quantization in the superconducting grains.
+This forbids charge transfer to/from the superconducting regions.
+The phenomenon effectively disables the superconducting channel in the material by fixing the number of cooper pairs in the system ($\Delta N = 0$), which results in large phase fluctuations destroying the macroscopic superconducting order \cite{Feigelman2001}.